Cosmological Evolution, Analytical Parametrization, and Dynamical Stability of a Bouncing Universe in Non-Minimal Kinetic Coupling Gravity: Conclusion

 To explore the stability of the model, we used dynamical system analysis in phase plane by critical or fixed points.
 For the same purpose, we introduced the dimensionless variables as an autonomous dynamical system, and then we earned the autonomous equations of the cosmic dynamic system.
 Afterward, by setting the autonomous equations equal to zero, we obtained the fixed points according to Tab. \ref{tab1}, next, stability conditions of critical points were obtained according to the contents of Tab. \ref{tab2}.
 In what follows, we considered four different modes for the fixed points and then, obtained the stability points by placing constraints for each mode.
 After that, we drew the figures of the phase space trajectories in $x-y$ phase plane.
 The results obtained from these modes showed that, after the bounce point, the universe enters different periods, one of which is cosmic inflation.
 Since the shape of the potential has a direct effect on the stability in the inflationary period, so, choosing potential \eqref{pot1} brought good results for the inflationary period.
-Finally, the obtained results help us to better understand in the early universe.
-As an interesting future work, we propose the extension of the present research for a viable model.
+Finally, the results obtained help us to better understand the early universe and even the evolution of the universe as a viable model.